Meet Your Clean Water Team

 Melissa comes to the Conservancy with a background in political polling and project management, and has helped to elect individuals with progressive environmental values to state and federal offices.
 Melissa earned a BA in political science and a minor in international studies from the American University in Washington, DC.
 In her free time, she loves exploring the outdoors and finding new areas in the Potomac Basin to hike, bike, and paddle.

-Lindsay Hollingsworth, Development Associate
+Mindy Kania, Development Associate

-Mary Vasse, Director of Development
+Mary Vasse, Senior Director of Development

 As Director of Development, Mary works closely with Potomac Conservancy’s impassioned individual donors, connecting them with the work of protecting and promoting the Potomac River.
 She is building an energized, philanthropic base of supporters throughout the Potomac region.
 Mary comes to Potomac Conservancy after four years with the Anacostia Watershed Society, where as director of development she oversaw fundraising and worked with individual and corporate supporters in this prominent tributary of the Potomac River.
 She has fifteen years of experience in environmental conservation, fundraising, and grant making on the East and West coasts.
 Previous roles included program director of the National Forest Foundation and Sustainable Northwest.
 Mary earned her bachelor’s degree from Hobart & Williams Smith Colleges and her master’s in regional/environmental planning at the University of Pennsylvania.
 She lives in Silver Spring, Maryland with her husband and two children.

-Caitlin Wall, MD/DC Policy Director
+Caitlin Wall, Senior Director of Policy

 Caitlin joined the Conservancy in April 2016 as director of the Conservancy’s policy efforts in Maryland and the District of Columbia.
 She previously worked at Marstel-Day, LLC, leading policy efforts to develop compatible use partnerships between military installations and communities.
 Caitlin earned a BA from the College of William and Mary in public policy and environmental studies and an MA from Colorado State University in political science.
 She serves as a mentor in the Big Brothers Big Sisters program and a Senior Fellow in the Environmental Leadership Program, and enjoys hiking, camping, yoga, and triathlons.